neochristou/epl421_assignment4/README.txt

     PUT /items/{itemname}: Adds the provided item on the server.
 Returns 200 OK.
     Returns 404 Not Found if the item does not exist.

+    DELETE /items: Deletes all the items from the server and returns 200 OK.

     DELETE /items/{itemname}: Deletes the item from the server and returns 200 OK.
     Returns 404 Not Found if the item does not exist.